 He is a member of the Pennsylvania Funeral Directors Association and the Delaware County Funeral Directors Association.

 Hank currently resides in Norwood with his wife, Michelle.
 They have three daughters , Tricia, Tracy, and Chelsea.
 He continues his family’s tradition of service to families when help is needed the most.

-Tracy Griffith is currently a Pennsylvania Funeral Director Trainee.
+Tracy Griffith is currently a Funeral Intern.
 She will be the 5th generation funeral director at the Griffith Funeral Chapel when she receives her license.

 Born in Philadelphia and raised in Norwood, she is a 2005 graduate of Cardinal O’Hara High School and a 2009 graduate of Johnson & Wales University.
-She has worked in the yachting and hospitality industry for the last ten years before entering the funeral service profession.
-She is currently enrolled at Mercer County Community College studying in the Funeral Service Program.
+Tracy additionally earned a degree in Funeral Service from Mercer County Community College in 2022.
+She has worked in the yachting and hospitality industry for over ten years before entering the funeral service profession.